kubernetes-sigs/kube-scheduler-simulator/simulator/docs/simulator-server-config.md

 # cluster for importing resources to scheduler simulator.
 kubeConfig: ""

-# This is the host of kube-apiserver which the simulator
+# This is the URL of kube-apiserver which the simulator uses.
-# starts internally.
-Its default value is 127.0.0.1.
-kubeApiHost: "127.0.0.1"

-# This is the port of kube-apiserver.
-Its default value is 3131.
+# This variable is used to connect to external kube-apiserver.
-kubeApiPort: 3131
+kubeAPIServerURL: ""

 # The path to a KubeSchedulerConfiguration file.
 # If passed, the simulator will start the scheduler